 The Vocal Progression

-Traditionally, the mantra moves through five stages:
+The mantra moves through five stages:

 1. Aloud